meselgroth/Starcraft2Bot/readme.md

  - enemy
 Has a ramp/exit location

+On MVP development this ^^ seemed over engineered, so the map was kept as a single 2D array.

 ## Army manager ( defence positions / attack positions)
 ## Scout manager
 ## Intel manager